servexyz/protato-cli/readme.md

 <details>
   <summary>Why</summary>
 There are a lot of great projects (lerna, yarn workspaces, vscode) that solve code organization issues.
-I wanted a HMR tool that parsed a config and worked with my monolith tool of choice ( [repo-genesis](https://www.npmjs.com/package/repo-genesis) )
+I wanted a HMR tool that parsed a config and worked with my monolith tool of choice ( <a href="https://www.npmjs.com/package/repo-genesis">repo-genesis</a> )

 This is a summary of how Protato fits into my design/development flow.
 <img src="./docs/Flows - UI - Protato - Protato - Tech Summary.png" alt="protato tech summary"/>